 You don’t have to be a System Administrator to have a WordPress virtual server, but some degree of technical aptitude is needed.

-A control panel with a point-and-click interface is advantageous for some, but one still needs to know what the functions are they are trying to accomplish.
+A control panel with a point-and-click interface is advantageous for some, but one still needs to know what the functions they are trying to accomplish.
 Making the wrong changes is detrimental to your environment and your projects.
 Not everyone wants (or needs) that type of granular control of their server.

 VPS Hosting, as powerful as it is, also does not include optimization by default for running WordPress.
 You will need to tweak the server software to take advantage of resources appropriately as well as install third-party software or drop-in replacements like Nginx for speed.

-For those desiring a complete hands-off approach to server administration work, VPS Hosting may not present the optimal choice for hosting.
+For those desiring a completely hands-off approach to server administration work, VPS Hosting may not present the optimal choice for hosting.